DOWNLOAD FULL SIZE PRINT VERSION PDF Or click on image to download screen version to share.

 When cutting ivy on tree trunks care must be taken not to cause damage to the bark of the tree itself.
-Rather than using a blunt axe or a billhook that can be rather dangerous to use anyway, a sharp pruning or bow saw is the best tool to use but remember – removing a ring of bark around will kill the tree it so it is vital that damage to the tree’s bark is avoided.
+Rather than using a blunt axe or a billhook, a sharp pruning or bow saw or secateurs are the best tools to use, but remember – removing a ring of bark around will kill the tree it so it is vital that damage to the tree’s bark is avoided.

 Cutting and peeling off an entire ring or band of ivy of some 4 inches or 10 cm wide is usually enough.
 The tendrils if ivy, especially when mature, can be hard to pull off.
-A crowbar, claw hammer, strong trowel or even garden spade can make a useful lever.
+A crowbar, claw hammer, strong trowel or even garden spade can, with careful use, be used.